This formula is the true detoxified Monatomic Tesla Activated Plasma Iodine with remarkable biological properties.

 Iodide has to be converted back to the nascent form in order to produce T3 and T4.
 Would the body not recognize nascent iodine as what is needed in the thyroid and take it there to avoid the steps of active transport to produce nascent iodine when it already has it available.
 This could explain why some people report that they feel the atomic form of iodine in their thyroid within 10 minutes.
 Is there really time for the iodine to get into the intestines and be converted into an iodide to be shipped to the thyroid?

 There is a difference between Nascent Iodine and Detoxified Iodine, which itself is a high quality form of iodine.
 Detoxified Iodine is produced at 10 amps of resistance for five minutes.
 Nascent Iodine is more difficult to produce.
 The time required to get iodine into the nascent state is 15 to 20 minutes at 30 amps with a very limited quantity of iodine.
 The result is that heat is generated and that must be dissipated in order to have the process continue.
 Historians who have speculated as to why this process was never used in the 1930’s by Sunkar A. Bisey to improve his product was that it is just to time consuming and costly to make the nascent iodine through this method.
 For those who notice the results of nascent iodine it may seem costly to make but well worth it for the results.
-(I have had several people who have used different iodine products of these types conclusively claim they can feel the difference immediately when taking a true Nascent iodine.)

 The toxicity of modern life is impacting iodine levels.
 It is well known that the toxic halides, fluoride and bromide, having structure similar to iodine, can competitively inhibit iodine absorption and binding in the body.
 Americans, who are more exposed to fluoride than other populations have a desperate need for more iodine and taking iodine in its nascent form would be the best way of increasing iodine levels in the safest and most effective way possible.
 In treating over 4,000 patients, Dr. Brownstein has found only three patients with allergy to non-radioactive inorganic iodine/ iodide.
 The nascent form is even less provoking meaning the chances of side effects besides a normal detoxification and chelation response would be near zero.
 The use of nascent iodine is simple, safe and has proven itself effective through more than a century of medical use.
 One should turn a deaf ear to all those cynics who would recommend pharmaceutical poisons in its place.
 They are not unlike the child molester using sweet words to draw an innocent into a deadly web of pain and deceit.
 From its position at the base of the brain, the pituitary gland monitors the levels of hormones in the blood.
 If a low level of thyroid hormones is detected, the pituitary gland sends out its own hormone called thyroid stimulating hormone or TSH, which stimulates the thyroid gland to step up production of thyroid hormones.
 The thyroid gland can’t do this since it’s missing one essential ingredient – iodine – but the pituitary gland does not know this.
 It keeps secreting TSH which after a time will cause the tissue of the thyroid gland to change and the entire gland will enlarge.
 Iodine levels have fallen 50% over the last 30 years in the United States.
 We have also seen at the same time a dramatic drop off of magnesium cellular levels and the same can be said for other minerals like zinc and selenium.
 During this same time, there have been dramatic increases in illnesses of the breast (including breast cancer), prostate, thyroid and the immune system (i.e., autoimmune disorders).
 All of these conditions can be caused (in part or wholly) from iodine deficiency as well as magnesium, selenium and zinc deficiencies.
 Mineral levels should be evaluated in all suffering from illness and those trying to achieve their optimal health.
 In reality we do not need to expand fortunes in sophisticated testing because unless one is eating a perfect organic whole food diet the chances of being ill and not being mineral deficient is about zero.